 Plastic Free July is the perfect time to challenge yourself to not use any single-use plastic – or to try to eliminate it from your daily life completely.
 It’s an enlightening experience that makes you realise how pervasive (single use) plastics are in our society.
-Disclaimer: Leading an an entirely plastic free life is … More 31 Things To Do This Plastic Free July
+Disclaimer: Leading an an entirely plastic free life is not … More 31 Things To Do This Plastic Free July

 Many are constantly on the go, so many opt for those take away single use, ‘recyclable’ cups, multiple times a day, almost every single day.

 See where you can get a discount for using your reusable cup and how much it is.
 (Applies to the UK) … More Which Café Chains Offer Discounts When You Use Your Reusable Cup?

 A lot of products in our bathrooms are responsible for producing a lot of waste, so here is a list of low impact or zero waste bathroom swaps you can make.
 In addition to being more the more environmentally-friendly, these options are usually better for our health and the environment as natural, organic ingredients are … More 13 Low Impact Bathroom Swaps